sensu/sensu-puppet/README.md

 ```

 If many thousands of resources such as `sensu_check` are defined there will be an execution of `sensuctl namespace list` for each check to validate
-the namespace exists.
+the namespace exists if the namespace is not defined in Puppet.
 A similar validation is performed with `sensu_api` provider.
-To avoid this extra overhead it may be necessary to disable this validation.
+To avoid this extra overhead it may be necessary to disable this validation if you
+are defining namespaces outside of Puppet.

 **NOTE**: If namespace validation is disabled it's necessary to ensure a namespace is defined in Puppet in order to assign resources to that namespace.